robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 To set up an Azure Resource Group you need to complete the following steps.

 Log into Azure Portal using your Azure credentials.

-Click on Resource Groups
+Click on **Resource Groups**.

 QWERTYUI insert img01 here QWERTYU

-Click create to create a new Resource Group
+Click **Create** to create a new Resource Group

 QWERTYUI insert img02 here QWERTYU

-with a name that is less than 11 characters long.
+Enter a name that that is less than 11 characters long.
+Select region **US East**

 .. note:: The 11 character limit is due to a limitation in Azure Resource Groups.
 Azure requires the name of the group to be between 7 and 24 characters.
 As part of the creation process, Azure appends a 13 character long string to the name you select.
 This means you need to keep the name of the group to less than 11 characters.

-Use region US East

-Prepare Azure Resource Group –  5
+**Prepare Azure Resource Group**

-•
-•
-•
-•
-To set up the Resource Group, you can use a script provided in the CIRRENT public Github repository.
-The script is a sample that can be used as-is or modified based on your needs.
+You set up the Resource Group, using a script provided in the CIRRENT public Github repository.
+The script is a sample that can be used as-is, but you can also modify the script based on your needs.

-Ensure that you are logged into Azure in your browser and then click the link: https://github.com/Cirrent/ iot_azure_quickstart
+To use the script, ensure that you are logged into Azure in your browser.
+In the same browser, click on this link: https://github.com/Cirrent/iot_azure_quickstart

-The README file in the repository contains a button that will execute the sample template.
-Click on this to continue
-This will open a browser tab into Azure and you can see the script execute and create the proper resources.
+The link takes you to the CIRRENT Github repository.
+In the README file in the repository you will see a **Deploy to Azure** button that you can click to execute the sample template.
+Click on the button to continue.
+Assuming that you are logged in to Azure, the link will open a browser tab to an Azure URL where you can see the script execute and create the necessary resources in your account.

-The window will tell you when provisioning is complete Online Services, Tools and Software  –  Configuration of Cloud ID provisioning to Azure Prepare Azure Resource Group –  6
+The window will tell you when provisioning is complete
-Online Services, Tools and Software  –  Configuration of Cloud ID provisioning to Azure Configure the API connection –  7
-•
-•
-•
-•
-•
-1.
-2 Configure the API connection

 In order to set up the API connection in Cloud ID, you will need the interop URL and the subscription ID for the Azure resources.
 You can find these in the Azure console by doing the following:

-Click on the newly created Resource Group and select the Deployment section Click on the template name
+Click on the newly created **Resource Group** and select the **Deployment section** Click on the template name
-Click on Outputs in the left menu
+Click on **Outputs** in the left menu

-The interop URL and subscription ID will be displayed on the screen.
+The interop URL (**interopURL**) and subscription ID (**subscriptionID**) will be displayed on the screen.
+Make a note of both as you'll need it to configure the Azure cloud API in CIRRENT Cloud ID.